 Nebraska has been experiencing large-scale flooding from the Missouri River for centuries.
 The historic Missouri River flood of 1881 flooded numerous cities and towns along Nebraska's border and led to multiple deaths and significant damage.
 After an unusually heavy snowfall in the winter of 1880 and spring of 1881-particularly during January through March- water poured into the Missouri River following a quick increase in temperature during the last week in March.
 The small Cedar County Village of Green Island was faced with the Missouri River waters on March 30 after a large ice jam broke free.
 In just two hours, every home in the village had been swept away.
 Continuing through the state, the Missouri River flood of 1881 hit Omaha on April 23.
 Water levels had risen to nearly 24 feet above the original low-water mark.
 The large lumber yard and Union Pacific rail yard were submerged and inoperable for several weeks while Omaha's downtown areas were also flooded.
 Three drowning deaths occurred in Omaha as Union Pacific workers attempted to cross a break in a temporary dam when the river's current pushed them into the main channel.
-The floodwater finally began to recede on April 27 to reveal https://map1.msc.fema.gov/data/31/S/PDF/31131CV000B.pdf?LOC=40fbaf8cdbb6aac7146e14165f377 252.
+The flood waters finally began to recede on April 27 to reveal significant property damage, thousands of head of livestock killed, and the remains of several small riverside towns that had been washed away.